Thinning Pine For Profit, Health, and Wildlife

 Harvest Tree Selection

 Operator select method.
-In this method, the harvest trees are selected by the cutter operator.
+In this method, the cutter operator selects the harvest trees.
 The competence of cutter operators varies widely–some understand basal area and crown ratio, but many thin based purely on tree spacing and visual estimation (“Does it look about like the last one I did?”).
 Even with a high-quality operator, the harvest should be monitored closely, with basal area and tree selection checked frequently.
-Many times due to cost, terrain, or understory conditions, operator select is the only option.
-Operator select harvests are inherently more risky for the landowner.
+Many times, due to cost, terrain, or understory conditions, operator selection is the only option.
+Operator-select harvests are inherently more risky for the landowner.

 Density Considerations